Porto: Early history

 Between 714 and 716, Porto came under Muslim control following the Umayyad conquest of Hispania.
 It was reconquered by Christian forces under Alfonso I of Asturias in 741, establishing Porto as a fortified Christian frontier town.

 In 868, Vímara Peres, a Galician nobleman and vassal of Alfonso III of León, was granted the fief of Portucale.
 He repopulated and fortified the area between the Minho and Douro rivers, founding the County of Portucale—later known as the County of Portugal.

 In 1093, Teresa of León, illegitimate daughter of Alfonso VI of Castile, married Henry of Burgundy, who received the County of Portugal as dowry.
 Under their son, Afonso I of Portugal, the region declared independence in the 12th century and became the nucleus of the Portuguese nation-state.

 In 1387, Porto hosted the marriage of John I of Portugal and Philippa of Lancaster, cementing the Anglo-Portuguese alliance, which remains the oldest enduring military alliance in the world.

 By the 15th century, Porto had become a prominent shipbuilding and maritime center.
 In 1415, Prince Henry the Navigator launched the Conquest of Ceuta from Porto, initiating the Portuguese Age of Discovery.
 The nickname tripeiros (tripe-eaters) originates from this period, when better meat cuts were sent on naval expeditions, leaving tripe for the locals.
 The dish Tripas à moda do Porto remains emblematic of the city's culinary identity.

-18th Century
+18th century

 Since the 13th century, wines from the Douro Valley had been transported to Porto in flat-bottomed barcos rabelos.
 The Methuen Treaty of 1703 strengthened commercial and military ties with England.
 By 1717, English firms had established trading posts in Porto and began dominating the port wine trade.
 In response, Prime Minister Marquis of Pombal created a state-controlled wine company and demarcated the Douro region—Europe's first protected wine region.
-This led to the 1757 Revolta dos Borrachos ("revolt of the drunkards"), during which company buildings were attacked.
+This led to the 1757 Revolta dos Borrachos ("revolt of the drunkards"), during which company buildings were attacked, but that was brutally suppressed by the authorities.

 Between 1732 and 1763, architect Nicolau Nasoni designed the Clérigos Church and its tower, now a city icon.
 The 18th and 19th centuries saw Porto's emergence as an industrial center.